LMS-Community/slimserver/HTML/README.txt

 Classic:
 	Owner: SlimDevices
-	Description: This is the previous Official skin for SqueezeCenter
+	Description: This is the previous Official skin for Squeezebox Server

 Default:
 	Owner: SlimDevices
-	Description: This is the Official skin for SqueezeCenter
+	Description: This is the Official skin for Squeezebox Server

 EN:
 	Owner: SlimDevices